Jakobimatagi/web-module-challenge-scope-and-closure/README.md

 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+${name} because it is using the outer functions parameter
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The number the first time will be between 1-6 and same with the second roll.
+It will always be 1-6 that won't change.
+The only possible change is the number that is rolled.
 c.
 What is the lexical scope of `newRoll`?
+Fuction Scope

 ### Task 3 - Stretch Goals